Don't Let the Seasonal Flu Get You

 • Causes headache, muscle aches and pains

-• Can lead to hospitalization and sometimes even death
+• Can lead to hospitalization and sometimes death

-The flu can be spread before any symptoms appear.
-This is why others can give you the flu even before they know they have it.
-It’s just one more reason to protect yourself with a flu shot.
+The virus can spread before any symptoms appear.
+Someone can give you the flu before they know they have it.
+It’s just one more reason to protect yourself with a yearly flu shot.

-And getting vaccinated not only protects you, it also protects your family and others in your community by lowering the chance that you will spread the virus.
+The vaccine not only protects you, it helps protect your family and others in your community by lowering the chance you will spread the virus.

-Those most vulnerable to flu infection are young children, the elderly and people with serious health issues.
-And some of these same people can’t get a flu vaccination because they are too young or their immune systems are too weak.
+Those most vulnerable to infection are young children, the elderly and people with serious health issues.
+Unfortunately, some of these same people can’t get the flu vaccine because they’re too young or their immune systems are too weak.

 Don’t Put It Off

-The body’s immune response from the vaccine declines after a while, so it’s important to get a flu shot each year.
-It takes about two weeks after vaccination for the shot to protect against flu virus infection.
+The body’s immune response from the vaccine declines over time, so it’s important to get a flu shot each year.
+Keep in mind that it takes about two weeks for the shot to protect against infection.
 So don’t wait until peak flu season to get your shot.

 • Take a favorite toy or book to comfort your child.